castle-engine/castle-engine/tools/castle-editor/README.md

     * show HierarchyUrl on caption
     * ask before overriding saved file
     * mark Width, Height as stored=false when FloatWidth, FloatHeight available
+    * force non-empty Name, to have wokring streaming?

 Lower priority:
 * ugly button and label text in example?